potter0316/note-taker/README.md

   ![badge](https://img.shields.io/badge/license-MIT-important)

 ## Description
 This module is an example of a note taking application.
 The user uses node and express to keep track of notes.
-The note taker application lets users safe notes, and delete notes.
+The note taker application lets users save notes, and delete notes.

 ## Table of Contents
 - [Description](#description)